igrossberg4/emory-next/README.md

 The website engages Emory donors and constituents with stories, the “why”, the potential impact of the campaign; communicating the goals of each of Emory’s schools & units in order to raise awareness, increase engagement, and ultimately, garner financial support for the University.

 # Milestones

 * Phase 1 (September 2021-February 2022ish) - soft launch.
 Goals to drum up
   interest in the campaign, geared toward, but not exclusively focused on, major and principal gift donors.
 Campaign committee members will also need access to specific information on the site.

 * Phase 2 (February 2022-the life of the campaign) - public launch to a broader Emory audience, including the full alumni base, faculty, staff, students, parents, community members.

 ## Tech Stack

-[Next.js](https://nextjs.org/) open-source Javascript web framework, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+[Next.js](https://nextjs.org/) open-source Javascript web framework, bootstrapped with [`create-next-app`][create-next-app], and hosted on [Platform.sh][platform-sh]

 ## Getting started